rerun-io/rerun/examples/cpp/README.md

 The CMake target `examples` is a convenient alias for building all CMake examples in one go.

 You can use `pixi run cpp-build-examples` to invoke it within the repository's Pixi environment.
+After that, you can run individual examples from `./build/examples/cpp/` (e.g. `./build/examples/cpp/dna/example_dna`).

 ## Contributions welcome
 Feel free to open a PR to add a new example!